 Export The supply of electrical energy to the Electric Power System from a Facility, measured at the Point of Common Coupling.

-Export Capacity As proposed in redline recommendations within DPU 25-48, the maximum alternating current (AC) nameplate rating of a Facility, unless limited by an approved export-limiting- method, in which case Export Capacity is the limited amount measured at the Point of Common Coupling, excluding inadvertent export.
+Export Capacity As proposed in redline recommendations within DPU 25-48, the maximum alternating current (AC) nameplate rating of a Facility, unless limited by an approved export--limiting- method, in which case Export Capacity is the limited amount measured at the Point of Common Coupling, excluding inadvertent export.

 FERC (Federal Energy Regulatory Commission) The federal agency regulating interstate transmission of electricity, natural gas, and oil.

-FTM (Front-of-theMeter) Distributed energy resources interconnected directly to the electric grid on the utility side of the meter.
+FTM (Front-of--the-Meter) Distributed energy resources interconnected directly to the electric grid on the utility side of the meter.

 GHG (Greenhouse Gas) A gas that traps heat in the atmosphere and contributes to climate change, such as carbon dioxide or methane.